-SciStarter and partners are joining forces to enable science enthusiasts, educators, and students to participate in cutting-edge research projects and contribute to scientific discovery.
-If you're interested in partnering with SciStarter to connect your audience with hundreds of citizen science opportunities and communities, contact us at firstname.lastname@example.org.
+SciStarter and partners are joining forces to enable science enthusiasts, educators, students and people from all walks of life, to participate in cutting-edge research projects and contribute to scientific discovery.
+If you're interested in partnering with SciStarter to connect your audience with hundreds of citizen science opportunities and communities, contact us at email@example.com.

 SciStarter is teaming up scientists at the University of California, Davis, and our sister site, Science Cheerleader, for Project MERCCURI an investigation of how microbes found in buildings on Earth compare to those on board the biggest building ever built in space – the International Space Station (ISS).
-Project MERCURRI provides an opportunity for citizen scientists to participate in research by using kits to collect microbes from surface areas in buildings, cell phone, and shoes.
+Project MERCURRI provides an opportunity for citizen scientists to participate in research by collecting microbes from surface areas in buildings, cell phones, and shoes.
 The project was one of eight competitively selected in late November 2012 in the ISS Research Competition sponsored by Space Florida and NanoRacks LLC.
-Project MERCCURI and the 7 other winning experiment teams will have their experiments flown and executed onboard the ISS in the Fall of 2013.
+Project MERCCURI and the 7 other winning experiment teams will have their experiments flown and executed onboard the ISS in February, 2014.
+Our experiment will compare growth rates of 40 microbial samples selected among thousands collected.
+Learn more by watching this brief clip on Inside Science or this fun clip from the Today Show.

 SciStarter is teaming up with DISCOVER Magazine to present Your Research Mission, a dynamic project showcase.
 Each week, DiscoverMagazine.com will feature curated citizen science tasks, ranging from analyzing distant galaxies to monitoring frog, firefly and whale populations, to detecting home and body microbiomes.
 “This partnership moves DISCOVER into the fast-growing realm of citizen science,” says Corey S. Powell, Editor in Chief of DISCOVER magazine.
 “Our readers tell us they’re eager to help study and explore the world, but it can be difficult for them to know where to begin.
 Now we’ll be offering projects vetted, sorted and aggregated by SciStarter to our two million monthly online visitors.”
 Researchers and team leaders who want their project featured on Discover's website can submit it to the SciStarter.com Project Finder for consideration by the SciStarter editors.